gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/23 - Psalms.md

 # Psalm 149
 A praising Psalm that can be divided into two parts.
 The first is vv.
 1-3 that purely praises the Lord, and the second is vv.
 4-9, about how the faithful people of Israel shall execute judgement through the sword on the nations.
+# Psalm 150
+A praising psalm.
+Also can be divided into two parts: Where and for what to praise the Lord (vv.
+1-2) and what (instruments, sounds) to pray the Lord with (vv.
+3-6).
 # TODO
 - Psalm 118
 - 132